-LGBTIQ+ organisations: This includes organisations, communities or businesses that are community-led.
-This can mean LGBTIQ+ people run them, steer their boards, or that they are known in community for offering services for LGBTIQ+ people.
-They are not the same as non-government organisations or mainstream services that may have completed Rainbow Tick accreditation or similar to ensure they are LGBTIQ+ inclusive.
+LGBTIQA+ organisations: This includes organisations, communities or businesses that are community-led.
+This can mean LGBTIQA+ people run them, steer their boards, or that they are known in community for offering services for LGBTIQA+ people.
+They are not the same as non-government organisations or mainstream services that may have completed Rainbow Tick accreditation or similar to ensure they are LGBTIQA+ inclusive.

-Outcomes framework: A system to track the impact of the LGBTIQ+ strategy’s actions over time.
-This system will use key data to track how Victorian LGBTIQ+ outcomes change, basing it on the Victorian Outcomes Reform Statement.
+Outcomes framework: A system to track the impact of the LGBTIQA+ strategy’s actions over time.
+This system will use key data to track how Victorian LGBTIQA+ outcomes change, basing it on the Victorian Outcomes Reform Statement.

 People with intersex variations: An umbrella term for people born with natural variations to sex characteristics.
 This includes physical features relating to sex including genitalia and other sexual and reproductive parts of the person’s anatomy.
 It might also refer to the person’s chromosomes, hormones and secondary physical features emerging as a result of puberty.
 Some people with intersex variations describe themselves according to their specific intersex variation or use other context-dependent language.
 For example, someone may say they have Klinefelter (a common variation).
 Most people with intersex variations are cisgender and identify as male or female.

 Sex: A person’s biological sex characteristics.
 We have previously understood the term ‘sex’ as either female or male.